htl-leonding-project/2022-4ahif-leoquest/README.md

 # LEOQUEST
-Questionnaire for HTL-Leonding
+Questionnaire for HTL-Leonding.
 With Leo-quest you can create an online survey.

 ## Members:
 Abazovic Edina  (PL), Bogdan Sebastijan,